miguelmota/cryptocharts/README.md

   - A: Make sure to have installed the required libraries, discussed in the [Install](#install) section.

-- Q: I installed cryptodash without errors but the command is not found.
+- Q: I installed cryptocharts without errors but the command is not found.

   - A: Make sure your `GOPATH` and `PATH` is set correctly.
     ```bash